CREATE Logo

 CSL Example

-// This is a simple FM test program -- paste this into a main() function
+// This is a simple 2-envelope FM program -- paste this into a main() function

 float frq = 440.0f; // float values for freq and dur

-Sine car, mod(frq); // declare 2 oscillators: carrier and modulator
+Sine car, mod(frq); // create 2 oscillators: carrier and modulator

 // amplitude env = std ADSR